Jared Woodfill: Role in Pressler scandal

+Legal practice

-In September 2018, the State Bar of Texas publicly reprimanded Woodfill and ordered him to pay $3,490 in fees and expenses.
+Separately, in September 2018, the State Bar of Texas publicly reprimanded Woodfill, and ordered him to pay $3,490 in fees and expenses.
 The Bar determined that "Woodfill had direct supervisory authority over members of his firm who violated the disciplinary rules during the representation in a divorce, and Woodfill failed to take reasonable action."

+Separately, in 2018, the Harris County District Attorney's Office investigated Woodfill in connection with allegations of two of his clients who accused him of misappropriating funds from client trust accounts.
+Woodfill's office was searched in November 2018 as part of the investigation.
+However, District Attorney Kim Ogg abruptly dropped the case, bringing no charges against Woodfill.

+In 2024, one of the clients who alleged that Woodfill misappropriated her funds asked federal prosecutors to re-open the fraud case against him; the former client argued that Ogg had mishandled the investigation.

 Republican Party politics

 Harris County Republican Party chairman, 2002 to 2014

 Woodfill was the chairman of the Harris County Republican Party from 2002 to 2014.
 During his twelve years as chair, Woodfill focused on socially conservative causes; this emphasis, as well as Woodfill's management style, was controversial within the county party.
 Woodfill ran unopposed for reelection until 2010, when he was challenged by three others in an election focusing on allegations of fiscal mismanagement and "a blame game" over Republican losses in Harris County in the 2008 elections.
 Woodfill won reelection in 2010, but four years later was ousted from the chairmanship by engineer-turned-lawyer Paul Simpson, who heavily outspent Woodfill.
 Woodfill was endorsed by many Texas Republicans on the right wing, including Dan Patrick.